SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

 In this way we have solve a mixed jump-ODE, i.e. a piecewise deterministic Markov process.

-Note that in this case, the rate of the `VariableRateJump`s depend on a variable that is driven by an `ODEProblem`, thus we cannot use the `Coevolve` to solve the jump problem.
+Note that in this case, the rate of the `VariableRateJump`s depends on a variable that is driven by an `ODEProblem`, and thus they would not satisfy the conditions to be represented as bounded `VariableRateJump`s (and hence can not be simulated with the `Coevolve` aggregator).

 ## Jump Diffusion